OSGeo/grass/doc/howto_release.md

 ## Publish release

-For the final release, edit the draft release again and publish it using the "Publish release" button.
+For the final release, edit the draft release again in order to publish it using the "Publish release" button.

 ## Upload to OSGeo servers